rapohly/proxmox-update-orchestrator/README.md

 * Rolling node maintenance (one node at a time)
 * Safe migration sequencing for minimal disruption
 * Ansible-driven execution layer for reliability and consistency
-* Automated wait/retry logic for reboots and service recovery
+* Automated wait/retry logic for service recovery
 * Post-maintenance validation checks
 * Extensible architecture for custom policies and workflows